 The key thing is to check that your chosen course is accredited by the British Psychological Society (BPS) and will provide you with Graduate Basis for Chartered Membership (GBC).
 The BPS currently lists 171 such courses nationally.
 The entry requirements for these vary, so it’s worth checking these on their websites and contacting them directly with any queries you might have.
 Two to consider are:

-2. If you’re looking for a distance learning course, check out the MSc/PgDip Psychology (Conversion) courses offered by Manchester Metropolitan University.
-These can be completed in 12 months full-time or around 2 years part-time (21 months for the PgDip; 24 months for the MSc).
+These can be completed in 12 months full-time or around two years part-time (21 months for the PgDip; 24 months for the MSc).
 These courses are taught entirely online, requiring no attendance at the Manchester campus.
 In terms of entry requirements, pre-existing psychology credits are needed for the PgDip route but not for the MSc.
 Further guidance on the qualities the course looks for in prospective candidates are outlined on their website and include commitment and motivations, IT skills and the ability to study independently.

 Once you have your conversion degree, you can choose to pursue any psychology career which appeals to you, such as Clinical Psychology, Counselling Psychology, or Forensic Psychology.
 Each of these requires further study, but there are opportunities for paid employment and development within these training routes.
 For example, once you have your degree, you can apply for Assistant Psychologist roles within the NHS which are usually appointed at Band 4 or Band 5 and provide further experience for subsequent psychology career specialties.